- Teach staff members how to identify families’ strengths and needs.

 It’s your responsibility to help staff members and families access resources.
 The tools below can help.
 Fill in the Community Resources and Contact Information sheet with information relevant to your program and post it in an area accessible to staff members.

-Center for the Study of Social Policy (n.d.).
-Strengthening Families: A Protective Factors Framework.
+Center for the Study of Social Policy (2018).
+Strengthening families: A protective factors framework. https://cssp.org/our-work/project/strengthening-families/

 Cozza, S. J., & Lieberman, A. (2007).
 The young military child: Our modern Telemachus.
 Zero to Three 27(6): 27–33.

 Early Childhood Learning & Knowledge Center.
 (2018).
-Supporting Children and Families Experiencing Homelessness.
-Eight modules for supporting children and families.
+Supporting children and families experiencing homelessness.
 Washington, D.C.: U.S. Department of Health & Human Services. https://eclkc.ohs.acf.hhs.gov/family-support-well-being/article/supporting-children-families-experiencing-homelessness

 Morse, J. (2006).
 The new emotional cycles of deployment.
 San Diego, CA: U.S. Department of Defense, Deployment Health and Family Readiness Library.